Content

 Penile function issues like prolonged erection (priapism)

 Papaverine can also cause penile fibrosis.
-As for phentolamine, it’s rarely used in injections by itself, and so our picture of its side effects is blurry at best.
+As for phentolamine, it is rarely used in injections by itself, so our picture of its side effects is blurry at best.

-There’s also the question of user error.
-Because this medication is typically taken as a self-injection, it’s important to understand proper technique and location for giving yourself the medication to avoid tissue damage and other potential issues.
+Because this medication is typically taken as a self-injection, it’s important to understand the proper technique and location for injections.
+This will help you avoid tissue damage and other potential issues.

-Since any intracavernosal injection could lead to injuries with the wrong injection technique, make sure to have a urology expert, urologist or other trained healthcare professional show you how to safely remove the needle from the rubber stopper and properly apply pressure to the plunger.
+Any intracavernosal injection could lead to injuries with the wrong injection technique, so have a urology expert, urologist, or other trained healthcare professional show you how to safely remove the needle from the rubber stopper, hold your penis between your thumb and index finger, and properly apply pressure to the plunger.

 Health risks aside, Trimix is usually not a first-line option for ED treatment.
-But if you’ve seen those fail, Trimix might help you.
+But if you’ve seen those other treatments fail, Trimix might help you.

 If you decide to use Trimix for ED, be sure to take precautions:

-Make sure to sterilize the skin with an alcohol pad.
+Practice good hygiene.
+Make sure to sterilize the skin with an alcohol pad before injecting.

-If your full erection doesn’t go away after four hours, head to the emergency room and seek immediate medical attention — this is a real medical emergency.
+Monitor your reaction.
+If your full erection doesn’t go away after four hours, head to the emergency room and seek medical care.

 Trimix injections for erectile dysfunction are a potentially effective and safe second-line treatment for men who don’t respond well to other ED treatments.
 If you’re game for penile injection therapy, talk to your healthcare provider about your options.

-If you’re not sure where to start, it may be time to start a consultation with a healthcare professional.
+If you’re unsure where to start, it may be time to schedule a call with a healthcare professional.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!